-Initially the client as not going to include a free Amazon Alexa device in the mailer, however, in later rounds it was decided to include it.
+Initially the client was not going to include a free Amazon Alexa device in the mailer, however, in later rounds it was decided to include it.
 This meant a major reworking the original design so that the device could be held securely while being mailed.

-The pop-up effect was a fun challenge to put together and required multiple printed prototypes to ensure the the design folded and closed properly.
+The pop-up effect was a fun challenge to put together and required multiple printed prototypes to ensure the design folded and closed properly.
 I was also able to build the scene using imagery from copyright-free photography sources to keep costs down.

-In a later round, the client decided to send certain prospective clients the Amazon Echo, while others recieved an Echo Dot.
+In a later round, the client decided to send certain prospective clients the Amazon Echo, while others received an Echo Dot.
 The Dot’s packaging is much smaller than the Echo’s and so this version required redesigning the insert and shifting copy to the interior flap.

 Because this was such a unique project that had a lot of challenges to solve, I’m also sharing my early sketches of how I envisioned the mailer.